top of page

 E side of 30th St, between Burnips & Salem Center

 Allegan book p.
 13. School building or log school erected at Salem Center.
-In 1876, a new frame building was erected at Burnip's Corners.
+In 1876, a new frame building was erected for Burnip's.
 It was a two-room brick building.
 Photo on p.
 13. It was organized into a graded school of 10 grades in 1886.
 There were 2 teachers and 110 pupils.
 History of Allegan County p.
 530

 Allegan